 According to the 2018 assessment of the inclusive education policy, ‘the curriculum and content of the training for teachers, therapists and social workers need to be developed with the participation and involvement of the Disability Sector (including OPDs [organizations of persons with disabilities]), NGOs [non-government organizations], parents, schools, the Ministry and consultants’.
 Processes to ensure the deployment of paramedical staff in special/resource schools are under way.

 Ethnic and linguistic groups

-ICTs and Learning materials
+ICT and learning materials

 Teacher training institutions are encouraged to build close relationships with schools that work towards inclusive education and encourage information and experience exchange.
-All teachers are expected to acquire a general understanding of inclusive practices; most are required to develop expertise in dealing with common difficulties/disabilities; a few have to specialize in learners’ difficulties/disabilities.
+All teachers are expected to acquire a general understanding of inclusive practices; most are required to develop expertise in dealing with common difficulties/disabilities; and a few must specialize in learners’ difficulties/disabilities.
 Manuals for teachers and facilitators have been developed to identify and support orphans and vulnerable children.
 A learning support manual has been developed to support learners with learning difficulties.

 Namibia provides annual education statistics, which report data on the number of learners with disabilities by type of disability by region and gender as well as the number of orphans and vulnerable children by region and gender.

 The 2013 Sector Policy on Inclusive Education envisages a wider scope of data collection on educationally marginalized learners, along with the production of qualitative and quantitative research and analysis on measuring progress and impact and the collection of successful inclusive education practices.
 While the eighth strategy of the 2013 policy was to ‘develop a mechanism for monitoring and evaluating’, the 2018 assessment found that reliable statistics were still lacking.